 If you were asked to point out the patent that describes PageRank, and you went searching at the US Patent and Trademark Office (USPTO), you might quickly get confused.
-A little more confusion comes today, with the granting of a new patent on PageRank to Stanford University.
+A little more confusion comes today, granting a new patent on PageRank to Stanford University.
 However, I’ve also located the very first PageRank patent, which I haven’t seen anywhere else other than in the USPTO information retrieval system.

 The earliest filing was for a provisional patent (application number 60035205) which was never officially assigned or published but was filed on January 10, 1997.
 Titled Improved Text Searching in Hypertext Systems (pdf – 1.7MB), the patent office information retrieval system contains a document it describes as “Miscellaneous Incoming Letter.”
 It contains the provisional patent filing and an appendix describing the processes being applied for.
 It is highly recommended reading if you’re interested in the history of PageRank and Google.

 Here’s a snippet from the First PageRank Patent filing:

 Existing search engines on the web produce very poor results when the query matches many documents.
 Yet, these simple queries are very frequently issued by users.

-Described here is a system that yields radically improved results for these queries using the additional information available from a large database of web links.
-This database of web citations is used to determine a citation importance ranking for every web page, which is then used to sort the query results.
+Described here is a system that yields radically improved results for these queries using the additional information available from a large web link database.
+This web citation database is used to determine a citation importance ranking for every web page, which is then used to sort the query results.

 This system has been implemented and yields excellent results, even on a relatively small database of four million web pages.
-Not only does the system yield better results, but it does so at a significantly reduced computational cost, which can be a very large expense for web search engines.
+Not only does the system yield better results, but it does so at a significantly reduced computational cost, which can be a huge expense for web search engines.

-Demonstrating the improvement is as easy as picking a general query, for example, “weather,” and comparing the results to the results from a traditional web search engine, like AltaVista (the results section shows some sample queries).
+Demonstrating the improvement is as easy as picking a general query.
+For example, choose “weather” and compare the results to the results from a traditional web search engine, like AltaVista (the results section shows some sample queries).